lsst-dm/dmtn-082/index.rst

 Rather than going through an ETL process, we propose a solution that uses a direct tap off the Base EFD writers.
 Such a solution would handle the streaming, caching and aggregation to a DM-specific telemetry database, which we call the DM-EFD.
 This solution can meet the proposed latency requirements and has a weaker coupling between the highly controlled EFD schema and the more rapidly evolving DM services, instead of a schema-schema transform.

 A technology in use elsewhere in the project (for alert distribution) is Kafka (https://kafka.apache.org/).
 Kafka can handle streaming, caching and aggregation out of the box, so may prove to be a very good fit for the system proposed here.
-Whether aggregation is handled before publishing to a Kafka-like system or within the system itself is an open question as benchmarks for publishing streams of the richness expectewd from the SAL have not yet been carried out.
+Whether aggregation is handled before publishing to a Kafka-like system or within the system itself should be demonstrated when benchmarks for publishing streams of the richness expected from the SAL are available.

 Additionally we propose that DM-EFD hold only telemetry data and events, and that data originating from human comments (eg shiftlog and data quality remarks) be segregated in separate tooling and databases, in order to optimize user-friendly interfaces (eg. Slack) and multi-platform broadcasts (eg. a message goes both in a database and echoed on Slack).